Central venous catheter: Subcutaneous or tunneled central venous catheter

 Tunneled catheters are passed under the skin from the insertion site to a separate exit site.
 The catheter and its attachments emerge from underneath the skin.
 The exit site is typically located in the chest, making the access ports less visible than catheters that protrude directly from the neck.
 Passing the catheter under the skin helps to prevent infection and provides stability.
-Insertion is a surgical procedure, in which the catheter is tunnelled subcutaneously under the skin in the chest area before it enters the SVC.
+Insertion is a surgical procedure, in which the catheter is tunneled subcutaneously under the skin in the chest area before it enters the SVC.
 Commonly used tunneled catheters include Hickman, and Groshong, or Broviac catheters and may be referred to by these names as well.

-A tunnelled catheter may remain inserted for months to years.
+A tunneled catheter may remain inserted for months to years.
 These CVCs have a low infection rate due to a Dacron cuff, an antimicrobial cuff surrounding the catheter near the entry site, which is coated in antimicrobial solution and holds the catheter in place after two to three weeks of insertion.